glondu/belenios/doc/instructions-en.md

 she sends (by email, by postal mail).
 For sending the credentials by email, it is possible to use the `contrib/send_credentials.py ` program included in the Belenios sources (see the auditor section below for how to get the sources).
-After editing this program according to your settings you can run it :
+After editing this program according to the appropriate settings, she can run it :

         contrib/send_credentials.py

+**Voting phase.**
 As soon as the election is open, and at the end of the election, it is expected that the credential authority: